j0k3r3/CSVFilter/README.md

 # CSVFilter

-CSVFilte is a web application that allows users to filter and sort data from CSV files easily.
+CSVFilter is a web application that allows users to filter and sort data from CSV files easily.
 With a simple and intuitive interface, you can quickly find the data you need and download the filtered results.

 ## Features